 08 Jun Keep The Bar Close!
 Shoulder Internal Rotation

-Many athletes have difficulty keeping the barbell close to their body during the turnover phase of the snatch (between completion of triple extension and the catch).
+Many athletes have difficulty keeping the barbell close to their bodies during the turnover phase of the snatch (between completion of the triple extension and the catch).
 This alters their bar path and can result in missed lifts.
-One of the most common causes of this problem is poor shoulder internal rotation mobility.
+One of the most common causes of this problem is poor shoulder internal rotation mobility (IR).

 Not only will poor shoulder internal rotation alter the bar path, but it will change scapula positioning, putting the shoulder in a poor position to generate max force and place unnecessary stress on tissues of the shoulder.